sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3-followup/index.md

 draft: true
 ---

-Remember that time we talked about gRPC and how it could be interesting to use HTTP/3 as the transport?
-Well, guess what?
-The future is now!

-In my previous post, "[gRPC Over HTTP/3](/posts/grpc-over-http3/)," we dove into the exciting possibilities of combining these technologies.
+In my previous post, "[gRPC Over HTTP/3](/posts/grpc-over-http3/)," we dove into the exciting possibilities of gRPC with HTTP/3.
 At that time, some of the pieces were missing.
 Specifically, the quic-go HTTP/3 implementation didn't have support for HTTP trailers.
 But now things have recently changed there!

 ### The updates you've been waiting for
 * **quic-go now supports HTTP Trailers:** If you recall, this was a major roadblock for getting gRPC to work over HTTP/3.
 Trailers are crucial for gRPC's error handling and status codes, so this was a big deal.
 This works as of [v0.47.0](https://github.com/quic-go/quic-go/releases/tag/v0.47.0).